jonallured/pear/README.md

 $ pear current:add jonallured
 ```

 This sets us up to give credit in our commits to `jonallured`.

-Note: `pear` supports multiple authors, so you can add as many authors to your current pairing session as you want!
+Note: Pear supports multiple authors, so you can add as many authors to your
+current pairing session as you want!

 ## Credit current authors on a commit

-Once you've got author(s) in your current session, you can use Pear in a number of ways to credit authors on a commit.
+Once you've got author(s) in your current session, you can use Pear in a number
+of ways to credit authors on a commit.
 They basically boil down to these:

 ### 1. Copy/paste trailer into commit message

 Generate a trailer for the current pair(s):

 ```
 $ pear current:trailer
 Co-authored-by: Jonathan Allured <jon.allured@gmail.com>
 ```

-Manually copy/paste that trailer into your commit message, and your pair(s) will get credit!
+Manually copy/paste that trailer into your commit message, and your pair(s) will
+get credit!

-### 2. Amend the current commit with `pear`
+### 2. Amend the current commit with Pear

 ```
 $ pear amend
 Commit message amended! 🍐
 ```

-This will magically update the most recent commit with a trailer for all authors in your current session!
+This will magically update the most recent commit with a trailer for all authors
+in your current session!
 Your pair(s) get credit again 😎.

 ### 3. Automate commit trailers with a post-commit hook